 Jobseekers prefer roles in the public sector by over three to one, according to research from leading UK jobs website totaljobs.com.
-In a survey of over 5,000 UK jobseekers, 55 per cent said they would prefer to work for a public sector organisation, compared to an equivalent role in the private sector.
-Only 16 per cent of jobseekers said they would favour the private sector.
+In a survey of over 5,000 UK jobseekers, 55% said they would prefer to work for a public sector organisation, compared to an equivalent role in the private sector.
+Only 16% of jobseekers said they would favour the private sector.

-Moral in the sector is also good despite job cuts and lack of wage increases; nearly a third (31%) of those surveyed rated moral is either ‘good’ or ‘excellent’, while fewer than 1 in 5 (21%) described it as ‘poor’.
+Moral in the sector is also good.
+This is despite job cuts and lack of wage increases.
+Nearly a third (31%) of those surveyed rated moral as either ‘good’ or ‘excellent’, subsequently, fewer than 21% described it as ‘poor’.

 In response to the findings, director of public sector at totaljobs.com, Mike Booker said:

-“The public sector remains an attractive option to jobseekers looking for roles with reasonable working hours, as well as a fair deal on fundamental benefits like annual leave.
+“The civil service remains an attractive option to jobseekers.
+They’re looking for roles with reasonable working hours, as well as a fair deal on fundamental benefits like annual leave.
 With real wages falling across many industries and the rise of ‘zero-hours’ contracts, jobseekers are turning to the public sector as it has traditionally offered more job security.
 However, with the age of austerity set to continue and continued high demand for the positions available, competition will be as fierce as ever.
-For public sector recruiters this means a good opportunity to hire some of the very best talent.”
+For civil service recruiters this means a good opportunity to hire some of the very best talent.”

 Sources: Onrec, Totaljobs